nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sdk.rst

 Setting up SDK
 ##############

-The Amazon Sidewalk solution from Nordic Semiconductor is based on the `nRF Connect SDK v2.3.0`_.
+See the compatibility between the versions of Amazon Sidewalk and the nRF Connect SDK by referring to the :ref:`compatibility_matrix`.

-You can set up your development environment by following one of the installation methods below:
+Once confirmed, follow one of the installation methods below:

 .. tabs::